-- Always mix the petrol and oil in a clean container intended for fuel. - Always start by filling half the amount of the petrol to be used.
+- Always mix the gasoline and oil in a clean container intended for fuel. - Always start by filling half the amount of the gasoline to be used.
 Then add the entire amount of oil.
 Mix (shake) the fuel mixture.
-Add the remaining amount of petrol. - Mix (shake) the fuel mixture thoroughly before filling the saw's fuel tank. - Do not mix more than max. one month's supply of fuel. - If the saw is not used for some time the fuel tank should be emptied and cleaned.
+Add the remaining amount of gasoline. - Mix (shake) the fuel mixture thoroughly before filling the saw's fuel tank. - Do not mix more than max. one month's supply of fuel. - If the saw is not used for some time the fuel tank should be emptied and cleaned. - This engine is certified to operate on unleaded gasoline.